teoful/ArduinoRightLight/README.md

 # ArduinoRightLight
 Project for Embedded System Architecture academic course

-For any information read Project Documentation.pdf
+For any information see Project Documentation.pdf